Quantitative AI Risk Assessments: Opportunities and Challenges: Additional Considerations for Quantitative AI Assessments

 \subsection{Summarizing a dimension}

 An assessment may contain several metrics in a single risk dimension, either to triangulate results, or to provide evaluations from different perspectives.
 It may be desirable to summarize a collection of a dimension's metrics into a single metric, similar to how a course grade summarizes the scores of all assignments and tests within the course.
 However, summarization presents its own set of technical and user difficulties.
 On the technical side, the question of how to combine metrics into a single score is nontrivial.
 Metric ranges, the relative importance of metrics, and how to account for conflicting results across metrics all contribute to the technical challenges.
-On the user side, there is the danger that summarization obscures the nuances detailed by the individual metrics, or in the worst case, hides critical information.
-The the user's familiarity with a given dimension, and how they interpret the summary may also undermine the effectiveness of a summary.
+There is the danger that summarization obscures the nuances detailed by the individual metrics, or in the worst case, hides critical information.

+On the consumer/user side, familiarity with a given dimension, and how a user interprets the summary may also undermine the effectiveness of a summary.
+Additionally, two of the three desirable properties of summary metrics have user-centric elements: transparent and understandable.
+How a summary metric is calculated and how it is explained depends on the consuming user's knowledge and expertise.
+Any summary metric needs to be designed to consider who they are summarizing for to be effective.